sshyran/wire-server-deploy-networkless/README.md

 ### Testing services

-Now you should be able to connect any laptop to proxybox via ethernet and get IP connectivity to 10.0.0.1, and DNS resolution, but not beyond:
+Now you should be able to connect a device into the second ethernet port on your proxybox and get a DHCP lease, IP connectivity to 10.0.0.1, and DNS resolution, but not beyond. for example, you should see:
 ```sh
 $ ping 10.0.0.1
 PING 10.0.0.1 (10.0.0.1) 56(84) bytes of data.